FairRootGroup/FairRoot/README.md

 If unsure don't use this option.

 In the third menu one has to define how to handle the geant4 data files.
-These files have a file size of approximately 450GB.
+These files have a file size of approximately 450 MB.
 If you don't intent to use Geant4 at all you must not need to download the files.

 If the data files should be installed it is normally save to choose the